 - Passive Confirmation – the school does not disburse the loan until the borrower is notified of his proposed loan package and the time given to respond has elapsed.
 The borrower only needs to take action when wishes to decline the loan or make adjustments to the type or amount of the loan.

-Merryfield School of Pet grooming applies a passive confirmation rule, with regards to the disbursement of loan funds.
+Merryfield Academy of Pet grooming applies a passive confirmation rule, with regards to the disbursement of loan funds.
 Students are not required to sign their award letter to confirm the funds.
 Once the funds have been posted to the students’ ledger they are given a copy of their official award letter and at that point the award letter can be signed if the student chose to sign, but no signature is required.